-The average noise levels were observed to be generally constant over consecutive measurements, although fluctuations in the loudness of the audible tone were observed throughout each measurement and may be attributed to variations in operation or load of the ship mechanical plant.
-Fluctuation in loudness were not observed to be attributed to equipment cycling on and off.
+The average noise levels were observed be generally constant over consecutive measurements, although fluctuations in the loudness of the audible tone were observed throughout the measurement and be attributed to variations in operation or load of the ships mechanical plant.
+Fluctuations in loudness were not observed to be attributed to equipment cycling on and off.

-Further measurements should be undertaken on the next occasion the ship is unloading at Glebe Island to confirm if a penalty is to be applied for tonality.
+Further measurements should be undertaken on the next occasion the ship is unloading at Glebe Island to confirm the presence of tonality.